mikemaccana/use-event/README.md

 `useEvent(event, handler, useCapture)`

 event: STRING - any event listener event as a string.

 handler: FUNCTION - function to be called when the event is triggered.

-useCapture: BOOL - determining passive event or not (defaults to false).
+useCapture: BOOLEAN - use a [passive event listeners](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md) or not (defaults to `false`).

 Example:
 ```